As one of the fastest-growing economies in the world, Ethiopia’s economy has achieved robust, broad-based growth.

 Source: National Bank of Ethiopia (NBE)

-- Fast economic growth, conducive investment climate, large market size and high-level government commitment towards FDI attraction have contributed to the growth of FDI inflow into Ethiopia-making the country the second largest recipient of FDI in Africa.
+Fast economic growth, conducive investment climate, large market size, and high-level government commitment towards FDI attraction have contributed to the growth of FDI inflow into Ethiopia-making the country the largest recipient of FDI in East Africa and the 4th largest on the continent.

-- East Africa, the fastest-growing region in Africa, received $7.6 billion in FDI in 2017, of which Ethiopia absorbed nearly half and is now the second largest recipient of FDI in Africa after Egypt (UNCTAD, World Investment Report 2018).
+East Africa, the fastest-growing region in Africa, received $8.9 billion in FDI in 2018, of which Ethiopia absorbed more than a third and is now the 4th largest recipient of FDI in the continent of Africa (after Egypt, Algeria, and Nigeria) and the largest in East Africa.
+(UNCTAD, World Investment Report 2019 and FDI Intelligence).

 FDI Inward Stock